 The TI-89 Titanium graphing calculator is a hand held calculator that helps you calculate many statistics and probability problems in seconds.
 A combination problem is one where a certain number of items are selected in order and that order doesn’t matter.
 While doing this by hand is cumbersome (the equation you use involves factorials: n!(n – r)!), the calculator can figure it out at the press of a button.

 Watch the video or read the steps below:

 Sample problem: If there are 5 people, Barb, Sue, Jan, Jim, and Rob, and only three will be chosen for the new Parent Teacher Association, how many combinations are possible for the committee?

 Step 1: Press the HOME screen on the calculator.

 Step 3: Press ALPHA 6.
 This selects the letter “n” and brings you to the “n”s in the list.
 If it doesn’t, try pressing ALPHA 6 again.

 Step 5: Press 5.
 This is the number of possible people, or n.

-Step 6: Press , then 3.
+Step 6: Press the comma, then 3.
 This is the number of people we need to choose, or r.